nromanen/devops_2025/kateryna_kravchuk/task_10/task_10.md

 ## 2. Create an admin

-1. Check the listening port (which is for MariaDB server. as showed it the *status* previously): `netstat -ant | grep 3306`
+1. Check the listening port for the MariaDB server (as shown in the status previously) with the following command: `netstat -ant | grep 3306`

 ```bash
 tcp        0      0 127.0.0.1:3306          0.0.0.0:*               LISTEN